wangheda/ImageCaption-UnderFitting/README.md

 It will show and save the metrics.

+# Preparation for reranking

+To generate reranking dataset, write the relative model paths intto resources/inference\_all.list, and run the dataset builder script.

+    bash -x scripts/ranker_build_dataset.sh

+The resulting tfrecord files will be saved in data/Ranker\_TFRecord\_data/[sha1sum-of-model-list]/.

+After generating the dataset, you can run the evaluating script.

+    bash -x scripts/ranker_evaluate_oracle.sh

+This script will estimate the upper limit (may not be a tight upper bound) of reranking on VALIDATE set.

 # Use lexical embedding

 In ShowAndTellAdvancedModel, you can augment word embedding with the embedding of the pos-tag of the word.
 The mapping between the word and the pos-tag should be generated beforehand via the following command: